 Paths to permanency

-The permanent placement principles guide preservation, restoration, guardianship, open adoption, and parental responsibility to the Minister
+The permanent placement principles provide guidance on finding the best permanent home option for a child or young person.
+The principles cover preservation, restoration, guardianship, open adoption and parental responsibility to the Minister.

 Keeping families safely together is our priority.
-Where this is not possible, the permanent placement principles will guide how we provide children and young people with a safe and stable home.
+Where this is not possible, the permanent placement principles contained in the Children and Young Persons (Care and Protection) Act 1998 guide how we can provide children and young people with a safe, stable home.

 Permanent placement principles

-The permanent placement principles guide placing a child or young person safely in a permanent home.
-They also set out the time-frames for when the Children’s Court must decide if returning a child to their parent is possible.
+The permanency placement principles provide guidance on placing a child or young person safely in a permanent home.
+They also set out the timeframes for when the Children’s Court must decide if returning a child to their parent is possible.

 The preferred order for the permanent placement of a child or young person is:

-- keeping them in or returning them to their family (preservation and restoration)
+- keeping them with or returning them to their family (preservation or restoration)

 - open adoption